 All Vietto products are manufactured entirely in Finland.
 Most of the garments are sewn in small series as atelier work in Malminkartano, Helsinki.
 The subcontractor is a dressmaker’s shop named Ompelimo M.Suvinen, where machines run with wind power.
-Vietto clothing is also sewn by a small company called Sik-Sak Tupa in Hattula.
+Vietto clothing was also sewn by a small company called Sik-Sak Tupa in Hattula for several years, nowadays production is in Tampere at SNT-Group.

 Most of the organic cotton, bamboo/lycra and different kind of merino wool knits that Vietto uses are knitted by Orneule in Orivesi, Finland.
 The origin of organic cotton fiber is Turkey, merino wool comes from South Africa and the source of bamboo is Asia, exact country is not known.
 Merino wool is mulesing-free which means that it’s more ethical from the point of view of animal welfare.